architecture/network

 ForwardCandidateTraversalContext

-Immutable context for forward candidate traversal.
+Immutable context for forward candidate connection traversal in acyclic mutation helpers.

 FusedRecurrentEmissionExecutionContext